davidrule369/x64DbgMCPServer/README.md

 ## Known Issues
 ExecuteDebuggerCommand always returns true as it pertains to the comment successfully being execute and not the results of the actual command.
+Currently the already compiled version is set to listen on all IP's on port 3001 thus requiring Administrative privileges.
+Future releases will look to detect this and will listen only on 127.0.0.1 so it may be used without administrative privileges.

 ## Special thanks
 ⚡ With the help of DotNetPluginCS by Adams85.
 That and roughly ~20 hours of focused coding, MCP Protocol review resulted in a decent proof-of-concept self-contained HTTP MCP server plugin for x64dbg.